 The age at which a young person can enter into a sexual relationship varies according to a number of factors.
 The applicable legal principles were introduced into the Crimes Act 1958 (Vic) (“Crimes Act (Vic)”) by the Crimes (Sexual Offences) Act 2006 (Vic).
 The stated aims of this Act include:

-1 the protection of all persons from sexual assaults, coercion and exploitation;
+1 the protection of all people from sexual assaults, coercion and exploitation;

 2 the desire not to invade people’s privacy more than is necessary to protect them; and